Ikshit-67/go-colly-web-scraper/README.md

 ```

 ### Run the code
-Make sure you have go installed on your system, check it by running the command below:
+- Make sure you have go installed on your system, check it by running the command below:
 ```bash
 go version
 ```
-If you do not have go installed, install it by clicking [here](https://go.dev/doc/install)
+- If you do not have go installed, install it by clicking [here](https://go.dev/doc/install)

-Once go is properly installed then run the main.go file by:
+- Once go is properly installed then run the main.go file by:
 ```bash
 go run main.go
 ```
-Make sure you are in the correct directory
+- Make sure you are in the correct directory

+Made with 🫶🏻, by ikshit